Adult Beverage Ordinance

 We concluded the proposed Ordinance does not solve the problems it was intended to address.
 As such, it will not protect RA and APD lands from excessively commercialized retail and industrial uses.
 This will in turn result in increased traffic on insufficient, poorly maintained roads; creation of virtual parking lots on rural and agricultural lands; safety issues for pedestrians, bicyclists, and motorists; damaging water runoff; and unwarranted lighting and noise pollution.

-We recommended the King County Council thoroughly review the proposed Ordinance, reject it, and send it back to the Executive to rework it.
-Further, we recopmmended the Executive include a full SEPA Environmental Impct Statememnt (EIS) for any proposed substitute Ordinance, if such is in fact the decision made.
+We recommend the King County Council thoroughly review the proposed Ordinance and reject it.
+Any proposed WBD regulatory program must be reworked by the KC Executive with an eye to clarifying the current KC Code, providing clear and unambiguous protection to WBDs as home occupations and/or home industries in the rural area, and giving due consideration to small rural WBDs with an effective, fair, and consistent Code Enforcement program.
+Further, we recommend the Executive include a full SEPA Environmental Impact Statement (EIS) for any proposed substitute Ordinance, if such is in fact the decision made, and include small brewery operations in such study.
 However, making the necessary minimal changes to existing KC Code we recommend should not require any detailed economic and environmental analysis, and should be accomplished and implemented rather quickly.

 BACKGROUND (largely from the King County Council Staff Report: Staff Report)